Who I Work With

 A safe, structured, and child-led process.

 Play therapy takes place in a safe and thoughtfully prepared environment, where children are supported to express themselves through play.
-The therapist follows the child’s lead, allowing the child to communicate in ways that feel natural and manageable for them.
+The therapist follows the child’s lead while holding clear boundaries and therapeutic intention, so the work feels both safe and manageable.

-Through a consistent and attuned therapeutic relationship, the child begins to explore feelings, process experiences, and develop greater emotional regulation.
-Over time, this supports increased confidence, resilience, and more secure relationships.
+Over time, a consistent therapeutic relationship can help children explore feelings, process experiences, strengthen emotional regulation, and build confidence, resilience, and more secure relationships.

 What to Expect for Parents